forbeso/forbeso/README.md

-# Hello, I'm [Your Name]! 👋
+# Hello, I'm Odaine! 👋

-I'm a passionate full-stack software developer with expertise in building innovative web applications.
+I'm a passionate full-stack software developer with expertise in building innovative web applications and data driven applications.
 Welcome to my GitHub profile, where you can explore my projects and contributions.

 ## 🔭 Currently Working On

-I'm currently working on [Project Name], a [brief description of the project].
+I'm currently working on **JamAIcan**, a text to speech model that speaks **Jamaican Creole**.
 Stay tuned for updates!

 ## 🌱 Learning

 I'm always eager to learn and explore new technologies.
 Currently, I'm focusing on:

-- Machine Learning
+- Machine Learning 🤖
-- Internet of Things
+- Internet of Things 🧠🚦
-- Technology 3
+-

 ## 👯‍♂️ Looking to Collaborate